 It is considered a precancerous disease because it can lead to a type of cancer called squamous carcinoma.

 Keratinizing squamous dysplasia is divided into three levels - mild, moderate, and severe - and the risk of developing cancer is highest with severe dysplasia.

 The lips, mouth, and tongue form an area of the body called the oral cavity.
 The mouth also includes the gums (gingiva), inner cheeks (buccal mucosa), and palate (the roof of the mouth).

 The surface of the oral cavity is lined by cells called squamous cells. that form a barrier called the epithelium.
 The tissue below the epithelium is called stroma.
 Pathologists use the word mucosa to describe tissue that includes both the epithelium and the stroma.

 Some toxins such as cigarette smoke can cause the squamous cells in the epithelium to change in both look and behavior.
 Over time these changes lead to an abnormal pattern of growth called dysplasia.
-The abnormal growth often causes the cells to produce a protein called keratin and pathologists describe the tissue as showing keratinization.
+The abnormal growth often causes the cells to undergo a process called keratinization.
 Together, these changes are called keratinizing squamous dysplasia.

 What is keratinizing squamous dysplasia?

 The risk associated with squamous dysplasia turning into cancer depends on how abnormal the squamous cells look under the microscope.
 The risk of cancer is highest when your pathologist describes the changes as severe (see Grade below).